-THIS was not embarrassing.
+This was not embarrassing.
 It was brave.
 And the entity telling you that rejection is embarrassing is not you but your ego (the part of you who reacts to the outside world and deeply cares about what other people think).
-So, if we (try our hardest and) take the ego out of the equation, we can see rejection for what it actually is: a guidepost that prevents us from going the wrong way while redirecting us to something that is actually meant for us.
+So, if we (try our hardest and) take the ego out of the equation, we can see rejection for what it is: a guidepost that prevents us from going the wrong way while redirecting us to something that is meant for us.

 So next time you experience rejection and are pained and shamed by it, try and take a step back and put some faith into the new path that all of a sudden has opened up instead.
 It is your path, after all!
 Start exploring it!

 It usually takes time before we take risks.
 And rightfully so: before we take a (serious) leap, it is crucial to understand what we are risking entirely.
 To examine who, how, and what will be affected by our taking a risk is necessary to determine whether this risk is worth taking.
 This valuable preparation time means we are serious about our endeavor and want it to succeed.
 And when done thoroughly, it will allow us a better take-off for when we jump.

 Then there is what I like to call the justification time, during which we come up with one excuse after the other to rationalize why we are not able to take the risk we have been contemplating.
 These excuses always start with the following three words.